-Standards of living are tied to consumers' ability to borrow money for purchases they cannot make with cash on hand.
-Lending allowing families to own homes and vehicles they can't afford is an essential economic feature, generating billions in interest payments annually.
-If you have a car or home loan; or even a credit card, for that matter, the amount you pay back each month reflects principal and interest payments applied toward the cost of items bought with your loans.
-Simple loan payment calculator provides monthly payment estimates for a variety of loan types, breaking payments down into their essential components: Principal and interest.
+Standards of living are tied to consumers' ability to earn an income & borrow money for purchases they cannot make with cash on hand.
+Lending allowing families to own homes and vehicles they can't afford to pay for upfront is an essential economic feature, generating billions in interest payments annually while keeping money circulating through the economy.
+If you have a car or home loan; or even a credit card, for that matter, the amount you pay back each month reflects principal and interest payments applied toward the cost of purchases.
+The above calculator provides monthly payment estimates for any type of financing, breaking payments down into their essential components: principal and interest.

 Interest and Principal

-Before borrowing for big-ticket items, consumers establish track records of creditworthiness, using sound revolving credit histories and other successful credit interactions to illustrate their ability to pay back loans.
-Income, job stability, savings and other factors are also used to bolster credit strength, providing additional comfort for lenders.
+Before borrowing for big-ticket items, consumers establish track records of creditworthiness, using sound revolving credit histories and other successful financial transactions to illustrate their ability to meet their obligations.
+Income, job stability, savings and other factors are also used to bolster credit ratings, providing additional comfort for lenders while allowing trustworthy borrowers to receive funding at lower rates.
 As you seek funding for property, vehicles, personal costs, business start-ups and other expenses, you'll be required to lay your cards on the table, showing lenders a snapshot of your borrowing history.
-The offers you receive from credit card companies reflect their view of information provided by credit bureaus and other reporting agencies.
-Once cards are issued, basic monthly principal payments and interest depend on the terms and conditions contained within your individual cardholder agreement.
+The financing offers & rates you receive reflect their view of information provided by credit bureaus and other reporting agencies.
+Once cards or other revolving credit lines are issued, basic monthly principal payments and interest depend on the terms and conditions contained within your individual cardholder agreement.
 While interest rates are tied to indicators like the prime rate, each card carries its own terms.

 Good credit stems for several factors, each outlined on your most recent credit report.
-The numbers of credit cards you use regularly, as well as those which remain mostly idle, are considered alongside average card balances and missed-payment histories.
-Mortgages, car loans and other personal loans are not all the same, which impacts the way they are paid back.
+The numbers of cards you use regularly, as well as those which remain mostly idle, are considered alongside average balances and missed-payment histories.
+Mortgages, car loans and other personal loans are also considered when determining your credit score.

 Installment and Revolving Credit Payments

 Installment credit represents borrowing usually associated with the two major purchases concerning consumers: Homes and vehicles.
 Repayment terms vary, according to lender terms and how much money is borrowed, but monthly payments always contain interest obligations.
-Each installment also contains a contribution toward principal repayment, which is based on loan size and repayment schedule.
+Each installment also contains a contribution toward repaying principal, which is based on loan size and amortization schedule.
 From the moment you initiate your installment loan, it is possible to look at a comprehensive payment schedule, outlining your repayment obligations over the course of the loan's life.
-The schedule only changes if you pay ahead, which is allowed under some installment contracts.
+If your financing is structured using fixed rates then the schedule only changes if you pay ahead, which is allowed under some installment contracts.
 In other words, there are no surprises for consumers, who know exactly what their monthly home mortgage payments and vehicle loan obligations will be.